vladanan/mega-increment/README.md

 <h2 id="PublicAPI">Public API</h2>

 This project includes public API with same functions as extension.
-You can see the MACf Documentation at: https://vezbamo.vercel.app/api/mi/pad
+You can see the MACf Documentation at: https://vezbamo.vercel.app/api/mi/pad or at GitHub:

 [Back to Contents](#Contents)